-A GREAT GAME should excite, worry, delight and absorb players as often as possible.
+A great endless-runner should excite, worry, delight and absorb players as often as possible.
 The endless runner genre brings all of that in spades - one moment you're patting yourself on the back after completing a move you thought impossible, and the next you're tumbling to your death wondering where it all went wrong.
 And then you're starting again from square one, in pursuit of your next high score.

 Canabalt has come a long way since it was first launched as a free flash game, [if you're playing it on Android - it hasn't come far at all on iOS having not received an update in two years] and is absolutely perfectly suited to small screen play.
 As a tuxedo-wearing super spy in a dystopian future, you have to perfectly time increasingly difficult jumps as your entire world crumbles around you.